kanak227/Scatch/README.md

 ---

-## 📸 Screenshots

-> Add screenshots of your shop, cart, and admin pages here!

----

 ## 🙏 Credits

 - Inspired by modern e-commerce UIs.
-- Built with 💙 by [Your Name].
+- Built with 💙 by Kanak.

 ---